Evidence-based practice and integration

 NHTSA reassessed Connecticut's EMS system, following the 1991 initial assessment.
 The report documented the revitalization of the Office of EMS under Commissioner Joxel Garcia after the mid-1990s downsizing that had abolished the EMS Director position, noting that EMS legislation was passed and staffing increased from eight to thirteen FTEs.

-NHTSA conducted reassessments of EMS systems in Nevada and South Dakota, evaluating progress since initial assessments and identifying ongoing challenges in rural and frontier EMS service delivery.
+NHTSA assessed South Dakota's EMS system, evaluating progress and identifying ongoing challenges in rural and frontier EMS service delivery.

 Image: LUCAS CPR device demonstration (JASDF, 2014).
 Source: Wikimedia Commons